-She stopped herself before she mentioned Teddy’s comment about sex with her while she was transformed, but her father shifted uncomfortably, and she could tell that he knew both her and Teddy well enough to have filled in the blank.
+She stopped herself before she mentioned Teddy’s comment about sex with her if she did indeed transform, but her father shifted uncomfortably, and she could tell that he knew both her and Teddy well enough to have filled in the blank.

-“Honestly, Vic, I try not to think too hard about the fact that both of my daughters are now adults,” he said ruefully.
+“Honestly, Vic, I try not to think too hard about the fact that both of my daughters are now adults.”